fentresspaul61B/Deploy-API-with-Large-Files-GCP-Cloud-Run/README.md

 Here its important to note, that this does not need to be a simple text file, it could be a large ML model instead.
 However, if you do have a larger file, this may require adjusting the settings for the servers memory when deploying to cloud run.

 ## Creating the Dockerfile

+Here, we use a boiler plate Dockerfile to deploy and run the API using Uvicorn and FastAPI.
+Uvicorn handles the server layer, while FastAPI handles the application layer.

 ```Docker
 # Use an official Python runtime as a parent image
 FROM python:3.10